-Tipping is not common practice in Malaysia and most people won’t expect it.
-In some tourist hot spots you may notice 10% service charge added to your restaurant bill.
-Otherwise tipping will be discretionary.
-Here are our suggested tipping guidelines for Malaysia.
+Tipping is not as common in Malaysia as in other countries in Southeast Asia.
+In some tourist hot spots, you may notice 10% service charge added to your restaurant bill.
+Otherwise tipping will be discretionary although guides and drivers do rely on tips to top their wages up.

 Per couple or family travelling –